A look at the Tesla logo and a look at how they got started

 Tesla’s burn rate got so out of control at one point that the automotive website “The Truth About Cars” launched a countdown timer called “Tesla Death Watch”, counting down how many days it would be before the company ran out of money and went bankrupt.

-In 2010, Tesla took another meaningful step toward that vision by unveiling the Model S. With a price of over $72,000 the Tesla Model S was still a long way from the type of mass-market vehicles that the company was working toward, but it was definitely a step in the right direction given the Roadster’s $200,000 price tag.
+In 2010, Tesla took another meaningful step toward that vision by unveiling the Model S. With a price of over $72,000 the Tesla Model S was still a long way from the type of mass-market vehicles that the company was working toward.
+Still, it was definitely a step in the right direction given the Roadster’s $200,000 price tag.

 These, of course, are all incredibly ambitious goals that few companies are bold enough to pursue.
 But what role has the Tesla logo played in helping the company reach these goals, and what is its origin?